-Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving Seattle future uncertain
+Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving future in Seattle uncertain

 Four others were limited — left tackle Duane Brown (knee/resting vet), running back Chris Carson (foot), defensive end Carlos Dunlap II (foot) and receiver DK Metcalf (load management).

 Carroll said the hope is that Shell — who has missed three of the last four games — will be able to practice Friday with a shot at playing Sunday.
-But he noted the team was pleased with the performance of backup Cedric Ogbuehi at that spot in Sunday’s game.
-“We feel fortunate that he had a nice game going into this one but we’ll see what happens with Brandon,” Carroll said.
+But he noted the team was pleased with the performance of backup Cedric Ogbuehi in Sunday’s game.
+“We feel fortunate that he had a nice game going into this one, but we’ll see what happens with Brandon,” Carroll said.

 Carroll said Dunlap is expected to play against the Rams.